 - 2.2.
 Target brownfield and greyfield remediation and redevelopment to maximize the impact of existing funding opportunities, focusing on underinvested communities. - 2.2.1.
 Support grant applications and funding requests for brownfield grants for site remediation. - 2.2.2.
 Focus on sustainable infrastructure and technology deployment to ensure resilient development practices (see Action 2.3.4). - 2.2.3.
-Denote brownfield and greyfield sites in the site inventory and prioritize development opportunities. - 2.3.
+Denote brownfield and greyfield sites, including infill opportunities, in the site inventory and prioritize development opportunities. - 2.3.
 Structure conversations around infrastructure and regional mobility from an innovation perspective. - 2.3.1.
-Explore "smart county" initiatives focused on connectivity to job employment centers (see Action 3.5.2). - 2.3.2.
-Adopt "dig once" policies that align infrastructure developments into one project. - 2.3.3.
+Explore "smart" county initiatives11 focused on connectivity to job employment centers, including a discussion of smart growth principles12 (see Action 3.5.2). - 2.3.2.
+Adopt dig once policies that align infrastructure developments into one project. - 2.3.3.
 Work with relevant utilities and agencies to harden infrastructure systems that are prone to disruption from environmental impacts.
 Examples include working with existing electric utilities to address barriers to burying power lines, such as cost and right-of-way acquisition. - 2.3.4.
-Identify sustainable infrastructure and development practices that build resiliency in Lake County, and invest in systems, such as stormwater and sewer, that preserve the natural environment (see Action 2.2.2). - 2.3.5.
+Identify sustainable infrastructure and development practices that build resiliency in Lake County and invest in systems, such as stormwater and sewer, that preserve the natural environment (see Action 2.2.2). - Align investments with the Lake County Regional Framework Plan, and CMAP's comprehensive plan (On To 2050), as well as municipal comprehensive plans and capital improvement plans. - 2.3.5.
 Support projects that bolster business growth and development in Lake County, such as the Waukegan National Airport Safety Improvement Project. - 2.3.6.
-Leverage the region's multi-modal transit system, including first/last mile connections, to get workers to employment centers. - 2.4.
-Prioritize investments in downtowns and waterfront developments that enhance vibrancy and support business growth, especially in under-resourced communities. - 2.4.1.
+Leverage the region's multimodal transit system, including first/last mile connections, to get workers to employment centers in coordination with regional transportation plans.13 - 2.3.7.
+Optimize the region's multimodal transportation network, including roadway, rail, water, and aviation, to increase the mobility of people and goods. - 2.4.
+Prioritize investments in downtowns and waterfront developments that enhance vibrancy and support business growth, especially in underinvested communities. - 2.4.1.
 Activate public spaces and provide equitable access to amenities, including parklets and public art installments, to enhance communities throughout Lake County (see Action 3.5.3). - 2.4.2.
-Promote downtown development projects that enhance business growth, including storefront revitalization (see Action 3.5.3) and small business broadband access (see Strategy 3.1). - 2.5.
-Engage Naval Station Great Lakes (NSGL) and the Captain James A. Lovell Federal Health Care Center (locally known as the VA Hospital) in regional economic development initiatives that leverage Lake County's innovation assets (see RFI example in Action 2.1.3).
+Promote downtown development projects that enhance business growth, including storefront revitalization (see Action 3.5.3) and small business broadband access (see Strategy 3.2). - 2.5.
+Engage Naval Station Great Lakes (NSGL) and the Captain James A. Lovell Federal Health Care Center (locally known as the VA hospital) in regional economic development initiatives that leverage Lake County's innovation assets (see RFI example in Action 2.1.3).